Courses

 • It’s likely many VPNs will close their servers in India rather than comply, leaving users to use virtual servers instead or servers in neighboring countries.

 In April 2022, the Indian government introduced a new law requiring VPNs to collect and store user data for a minimum of five years.
-Unsurprisingly, this directive is raising a lot of questions: Are VPNs safe to use in India?
+Unsurprisingly, this directive is raising a lot of questions: Is VPN legal in India?
+Are VPNs safe to use in India?
 How will VPNs respond to the new law?

 The main problem with this law is that it strikes at the core of what virtual private networks (VPNs) do: protect user privacy.
 If VPN companies agree to comply with this order, it will mean that your personal data and browsing history can be made available to the Indian government upon request.

-In this post, we’ll unpack the new logging law and help you know which VPN is safe for India.
+In this post, we’ll unpack the new logging law, talk about VPN rules in India, how to use VPN in India, and help you know the safest VPN in India.
 However, let’s start by understanding the undercurrents of this new logging policy and what set it in motion.

 • 06/02/2022